-The majority of the time, I see bloggers launch eBooks and courses on topics their audience wants to learn more about.
-If you notice that you’re receiving similar questions, put together an eBook that’ll break down all of the information.
+The majority of the time, I see Bloggers launch eBooks and courses on topics their audience wants to learn more about.
+If you view yourself as an expert on a specific topic, put together an eBook that’ll break down all of the information.
 If you want it to be more interactive, you can record a series of videos and put together an Online Course.

 As creators, we all have a unique voice and something to share with others.
-Even if you’re in the same niche as others and want to create similar products, you can still stand out by being authentic and knowing how to answer what your audience needs.
+Even if you’re in the same niche as others and want to create similar products, you can still stand out by being authentic.

 - Group Coaching